paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-01-27-wellington.md

 However, if you look closely, you can still find a number of fine examples of the Art Deco style.
 The [Prudential Assurance Building][2] on Lambton Quay is one of few such buildings I spotted in the CBD, and there are many more in the surrounding districts (the Central Fire Station is a particularly beautiful example).
 The bohemian buildings along [Cuba Street][3] also have their own unique charm, as do some of the newer developments around the waterfront.
 So, not all bad.

-{% include 'figure' with '/images/2010/01/wellington/parliament.jpg'
+{% render 'figure' with '/images/2010/01/wellington/parliament.jpg'
   caption: 'The Beehive and Parliament House, Wellington.'
   alignment: 'bleed'
 %}